Gagik II of Armenia: Deceit of Gagik II

 In lieu of its rightful king, Armenians considered offering the throne of Ani to David I Anhoghin of Lori or to the emir of Dvin, Abu'l-Aswar, married to the sister of David Anhoghin.
 Even Bagrat IV of Georgia was considered but surprisingly not the Bagratuni King Gagik-Abas II of Kars.
 The patriarch Petros did not approve of any of the three candidates and finally conceded the delivery to the Byzantines of the city of Ani and other fortresses.
-With his connivance, the Byzantines were finally able to occupy Ani in 1045.
+With his connivance, the Byzantines, after multiple defeats, were finally able to occupy Ani in 1045.
 The country was incorporated into the empire.

 Despite not having been considered for the position, Gagik-Abas of Kars claimed the position of king of all of Armenia following Gagik's abdication.
 Twenty years later in 1065, Gagik-Abas also abdicated and ceded his lands to the Byzantine Empire.

 Exile years

 Gagik received as compensation for his kingdom the district of Lycandus in Asia Minor as well as the lands in Tzamandos, Larissa, Amaseia and Comana in the vicinity of Caesarea in 1064. it was in Tzamandos that the new catholicos Gregory II the Martyrophile was consecrated in 1065.
 Gagik was also granted the use of a palace on the Bosphorus in Constantinople and a pension from the imperial treasury.
 Several seals testify "Kakikios Aniotes" (Gagik of Ani) as duke of the thema of Charsianon.
 During his time in exile, according to Matthew of Edessa, Gagik also took part in a theological debate between him and the Byzantine emperor in Constantinople, defending the Armenian Church and its tradition and rites.

 The Metropolitan of Caesarea, named Markos, lost no occasion to express his scorn toward Gagik, whom he considered a heretic.
 After several insults by Markos directed against him, Gagik eventually murdered the bishop, an act that made Gagik even more unpopular among the locals.
 As the story goes, it is said the Bishop had a dog named Armen, so as to scorn the Armenians.
 One day, Gagik visited the bishop, had the dog put in a canvas bag and beat with sticks.
 He then had the Bishop seized and placed in the same bag with the dog, now maddened by pain.
 The bishop died in pain from the wounds inflicted by his own dog.
 Gagik was captured and later killed on May 5/November 24, 1079 by the Byzantine governors (three brothers) of Kyzistra, who had his body mutilated and hanged from the fort for others to see.
 His body was later buried outside the fort but was later said to have been secretly conveyed by an Armenian from Ani named Banik to a convent he had built in a city called Pizu.